tesseract-ocr/tessdoc/Planning.md

 * #### “no best words!!” on mixed language (fra+ara) items (see [issue 235](https://github.com/tesseract-ocr/tesseract/issues/235))

-* ####  Issue 1353: Patch for /training/tessopt.cpp (see [pull request 13](https://github.com/tesseract-ocr/tesseract/pull/13))
-  It looks like it is not possible to run more than one training in the same process.
-The pull request describes a possible fix, but does not include a complete implementation.
-Is this low priority, so it can be done after 4.0.0?

 * #### Tesseract creates output for missing input (see [issue 1023](https://github.com/tesseract-ocr/tesseract/issues/1023))

 * #### mgr_.Init(traineddata_path.c_str()):Error:Assert failed: #1075 (see [issue 1075](https://github.com/tesseract-ocr/tesseract/issues/1075))